kurogane13/Mongodb-Operations-Console/README.md

 # Mongodb-Operations-Console
-Pymongo based CLI client, to run operation on existing databases and collections
+Pymongo based CLI client, to run operations on existing databases and collections.

 Program developed by Gustavo Wydler Azuaga